Its-SMAC/NIM-Study/README.md

 I hope that, in the end, this repository will be useful for newer NIM programmers.

 I welcome tips and advice to improve my skills and turn this “manual” into a good and comprehensive guide for NIM programmers.

+Sorry for my poor English, I'm Portuguese and I'm not good at English, but I'm trying to improve.